WatchmeDoc/LSAI-Checkpointing/LSAI Project.md

 In this project we implement the intra-node version of the checkpointing mechanism outlined in "[PCcheck: Persistent Concurrent Checkpointing for ML](https://anakli.inf.ethz.ch/papers/PCcheck_asplos25.pdf)" (2025, Strati et al) and compare it against a naive baseline checkpointing implementation that uses `torch.save()`.
 However, related work [2] has shown that `torch.save()` isn't enough to make sure that your changes have been persisted to disk and need to run `fsync()` right after.
 While we adapted PCCheck such that it works on a single node, the original system supports checkpointing mechanism for distributed training, and can be adapted properly in the future.
 But, we will show below the performance benefits of using PCCheck over naive checkpointing only on a single node.

+In both cases, the user can use the `--load-checkpoint` flag to load the latest persisted checkpoint and resume the training process.

 ## Baseline
 We implement the baseline using a standard [`pytorch.save`](https://docs.pytorch.org/docs/stable/generated/torch.save.html), where we checkpoint the current training step, the model state, optimizer state and the learning rate scheduler state.
 We also checkpoint the dataloader state by storing the random states of the relevant libraries (python, numpy, torch, cuda), as well as the step number (`train_step`) we are currently at.

 To load the checkpoint, we perform a standard [`pytorch.load`](https://docs.pytorch.org/docs/stable/generated/torch.load.html) to load the aforementioned states.
 Then, when we need to restore the dataloader state, we iterate `train_step` times through it without any actions.

 The complete code implementation can be found under `/training/train_checkp.py`.
-To run it, one can use:
+To run it, the user can use:

 ```shell
 python -m training.train_checkp.py --seed 4 --training-steps 151 --checkpoint-freq 50 --model-dtype fp32 --sequence-length 1024 --loss-file loss_trace_checkp.csv